Nov 26, 2024

 by Nadia El-Yaouti | Jan 12, 2022

-Members of the Chicago Teachers Union and supporters stage a car caravan protest outside City Hall Photo Source: Members of the Chicago Teachers Union and supporters stage a car caravan protest outside Chicago City Hall in the Loop, file photo, Jan.
+A person inside a car smiling and holding up a peace sign, with the letters "CTU" written on the window.
+Photo Source: Members of the Chicago Teachers Union and supporters stage a car caravan protest outside Chicago City Hall in the Loop, file photo, Jan.
 5, 2022.
 (Ashlee Rezin/Chicago Sun-Times)

 After a weeklong standoff, Chicago Public Schools resumed in-person learning after a proposal was approved by the Chicago Teachers Union’s House of Delegates.